Skip to content

 Transitive Verb and Intransitive Meaning

-It is important to note that some verbs can function as both transitive and intransitive, depending on the context in which they are used.
-For example, the verb “eat” can be transitive when followed by a direct object (e.g., “She eats an apple”) or intransitive when used without a direct object (e.g., “She eats”).
-Understanding the transitive and intransitive meanings of verbs allows for greater flexibility in sentence construction.
+It’s important to note that some verbs can function as both transitive and intransitive, depending on how they are used in a sentence.
+For example, the verb “run” can be transitive in the sentence “She runs a marathon” or intransitive in the sentence “He runs every morning.”

 Download and Print transitive verb and intransitive meaning Listed below

-Transitive Verb Intransitive Verb Their Meaning Examples
+Transitive And Intransitive Verb Definition